Padam-0/facebook_viral_advertising/README.md

+To do:

+- Create say 100 F graphs and run the simulations (varying newsfeed_composition) on them to save time / increase accuracy of comparisons
+- Fix hangs
+- Fix graph imports
+- Extended exercises

 The original network facebook_combined.txt had 4,039 nodes and 88,234 edges.

 For the purpose of this assignment, nodes that have 7 or less edges are